 Its focus has always been to support women and children in communities that are vulnerable.

 The trust’s scope of work includes supporting the quality of education within schools, providing skills and training to help prepare pupils for life after school, and helping women and young men from developing communities learn traditional crafts, and then use these skills to provide valuable employment.

 Nila is a cultural centre of excellence, set in the heart of Jaipur and dedicated to honouring and preserving the natural dye and handloom traditions of India.

 Its aim is to support artisans across India, to preserve and celebrate the art of indigo dyeing and inspire designers to use natural, rather than chemical, dyes in both traditional and contemporary ways.
 It hopes to support these handicrafts and their makers by offering a space for artistic exchange, innovation and education.

-Nila House opens to the public in October 2019 and will encompass a series of open studios, retail showrooms, an archive and research library, an art gallery, a textiles vault and an accommodation wing for artist-in-residences.
+Nila House encompasses a series of open studios, retail showrooms, an archive and research library, an art gallery, a textiles vault and an accommodation wing for artist-in-residences.